MoserMichael/my-notes/dev-gotchas.md

 Luckily it is relatively easy to cancel the caching, by supplying a custom CacheManager instance to ClientBuilder, one that does return a non-caching Cache instance on each request)

 ---
-actually this would be some interview question: 'how would yuu deal with a caching client library used in a multi pod deployment of a service, describe the problem scenario and soltion', as there is more then one way to solve this problem.
+actually this would be some interview question: 'how would yuu deal with a caching client library used in a multi pod deployment of a service, describe the problem scenario and solution', as there is more then one way to solve this problem.

 - One could cancel caching of the client.
 - One could use a special router to route all requests to change any specific entity to the same service instance
 - one could write such a routing logic as part of the service, and delegate work with the caching client to a third service, based on this logic.
 - etc. (probably a few other approaches as well).

+(hope that i won't have to answer my own job interview questions any time soon ;-)

 ---07/07/21 04:54:26----------------------